RADESH626/black-noise-nextjs/memory-bank/progress.md

 - Added subtotal display for each design item in `src/components/common/CartItem.jsx`.
 - Resolved a syntax error in `src/components/common/CartComponent.jsx` by wrapping multiple JSX elements in a React Fragment.
 - Resolved a runtime error in `src/components/common/CartComponent.jsx` by importing the `Link` component from `next/link`.
-- Implemented a global cart state using `CartContext.jsx` to allow real-time updates of the cart icon in the navigation bar and other components.
+- Implemented a global cart state using `CartContext.jsx` to manage the global state of the shopping cart, including `cartItems`, loading status, and error handling.
 - Integrated `CartProvider` into `SessionProviderWrapper.jsx` to make the cart context available throughout the application.
-- Refactored `HeaderPrincipal.jsx` to consume `cartItems` from `CartContext`, ensuring the cart item count updates dynamically.
+- Refactored `HeaderPrincipal.jsx` to consume `cartItems` from `CartContext`, enabling the cart icon to dynamically display the number of items.
-- Refactored `CartComponent.jsx` to use `cartItems`, `loadingCart`, `cartError`, and `updateCart` from `CartContext`, centralizing its state management.
+- Refactored `CartComponent.jsx` to utilize `cartItems`, `loadingCart`, `cartError`, and `updateCart` from `CartContext`, centralizing its state management.
-- Modified `CartActions.js` (specifically `removeDesignFromCart` and `clearUserCart`) to consistently return the updated cart data, facilitating seamless global state synchronization.
+- Enhanced Cart Actions: Modified `src/app/acciones/CartActions.js` (specifically `removeDesignFromCart` and `clearUserCart`) to ensure all cart-related server actions consistently return the updated cart data, facilitating seamless global state synchronization.
-- Refactored `src/app/catalogo/page.jsx` to utilize the global `CartContext` for managing cart items, ensuring real-time updates of the cart icon and design status in the catalog.
+- Refactored Catalog Page for Real-time Updates: Modified `src/app/catalogo/page.jsx` to remove local cart state and integrate with the global `CartContext`.
+The `handleAddItemToCart` function now updates the global cart state after a successful addition, ensuring the cart icon and design status in the catalog update in real-time.
-- Confirmed `src/components/catalogo/DesignGrid.jsx` correctly consumes the `cartItems` prop from its parent to display the `isInCart` status.
+- Verified DesignGrid Usage: Confirmed that `src/components/catalogo/DesignGrid.jsx` correctly receives and utilizes the `cartItems` prop from its parent to display whether a design is in the cart.
-- Fixed an issue in `src/components/catalogo/DesignGrid.jsx` where designs already in the cart would incorrectly show the "Add to Cart" button.
-This was resolved by ensuring consistent ID type comparison (`item.id === diseño._id.toString()`) when checking if a design is in the cart.
+- Fixed Design Status in Catalog: Corrected the logic in `src/components/catalogo/DesignGrid.jsx` to ensure that designs already in the cart correctly display their status (e.g., "En el carrito" en lugar de "Agregar al carrito").
+This was achieved by ensuring a consistent type comparison (`item.id === diseño._id.toString()`) when checking if a design is in the cart.
 - **Fixed React Warning: "Each child in a list should have a unique 'key' prop"** in `src/components/common/CartComponent.jsx` by ensuring a stable and unique key for `CartItem` components.
-- **Fixed Runtime Error: "Cannot read properties of undefined (reading 'toFixed')"** in `src/components/common/CartItem.jsx` by safely handling `item.price` and `item.quantity` before calling `toFixed()`.
+- **Fixed Runtime Error: "Cannot read properties of undefined (reading 'toFixed')"**: This error occurred in `src/components/common/CartItem.jsx` because `item.price` or `item.quantity` were `undefined` when `toFixed()` was called.
+    -   **Correction:** Modified `src/components/common/CartItem.jsx` to safely access `item.price` and `item.quantity` using the nullish coalescing operator (`??
+0`) before performing calculations or calling `toFixed()`.
+-   **Missing Design Details After Quantity Update:** When updating the quantity of designs, only price and subtotal were rendered, and full design details were missing.
-- **Fixed Missing Design Details After Quantity Update:** Ensured `src/app/acciones/CartActions.js` returns fully populated cart data after quantity updates.
+    -   **Correction:** Modified `src/app/acciones/CartActions.js` to ensure that `updateCartItemQuantity` returns the fully populated cart data, including all design details, after a quantity update.
-- **Implemented client-side quantity and subtotal updates with debouncing:** Quantity changes in the cart now update the UI instantly, and server synchronization is debounced to improve performance (debounce delay adjusted to 1 second).
+-   **Quantity 0 does not remove item from UI:** When a user set the quantity of an item to 0, the item remained in the UI with a quantity of 0 instead of being removed.
-- **Fixed item not removing when quantity is 0:** Modified `src/components/common/CartComponent.jsx` to remove items from the client-side cart state when their quantity is set to 0.
+    -   **Correction:** Modified `src/components/common/CartComponent.jsx` to filter out items from the `cartItems` state when their `newQuantity` is 0, ensuring immediate UI removal.
-- **Implemented optimistic updates and debouncing for "Add to Cart" in Catalog Page:** Refactored `src/app/catalogo/page.jsx` to use optimistic UI updates and debounced server synchronization when adding designs to the cart, improving perceived performance and user experience.
+-   **Implemented Optimistic Updates and Debouncing for Cart Actions:** Refactored `handleAddItem`, `handleRemoveItem`, and `handleClearCart` in `src/components/common/CartComponent.jsx` to:
+    *   Perform immediate optimistic UI updates on user action.
+    *   Use separate `useRef` debouncers for each action to delay server synchronization calls (`addDesignToCart`, `removeDesignFromCart`, `clearUserCart`) by 1000ms.
+    *   Implement rollback logic to revert client-side state if the server update fails.
+    *   Adjusted the debounce time for `handleUpdateQuantity` to 1000ms for consistency.
+-   **Refactored Catalog Page for Optimistic Add to Cart:** Applied the optimistic update and debounced synchronization pattern to `src/app/catalogo/page.jsx`.
+The `handleAddItemToCart` function now:
+    *   Optimistically adds the design to the cart state immediately.
+    *   Uses `useRef` and `setTimeout` to debounce the `addDesignToCart` server action.
+    *   Includes rollback logic to revert the UI state if the server action fails.
+    *   Removed `alert` calls, relying on console logs for now.
-- **Implemented Optimistic Updates and Debouncing for User Design Management (Profile Page):** Applied the optimistic update and debouncing pattern to the user's design management in the profile page (`/perfil`).
+-   **Implemented Optimistic Updates and Debouncing for User Design Management:** Applied the optimistic update and debouncing pattern to the user's design management in the profile page (`/perfil`).
     *   **Modified `src/components/common/DesignsComponent.jsx`**: Added "Edit" and "Delete" buttons, conditionally rendered based on a new `mode` prop ('profile' vs 'catalog').
     *   **Created `src/components/perfil/FormEditarDesign.jsx`**: A new client component for editing design details, utilizing `actualizarDesign` server action.
     *   **Modified `src/components/layout/ProfileContent.jsx`**: